Tendring Colchester Borders Garden Community

-Tendring Colchester Border Community is a proposed infrastructure project in north east Essex, England.
+Tendring Colchester Borders Garden Community is a proposed infrastructure project in north east Essex, England.

 The proposal, positioned mainly in Tendring District with some encroachment into Colchester, includes the development of 7,500 - 9,000 buildings, including suburban and high density housing.

 An envisaged central area would include a business hub, apartments, mixed use buildings and a central plaza with a forum.
 Other resources in the area may include student accommodation, an hotel, schools and health care facilities.